A Unified Scheme of Central Symmetric Shape-Invariant Potentials: SUSY-QM for 3-Dimensions in Central Symmetry

 \section{SUSY-QM for 3-Dimensions in Central Symmetry}

-In the spherical coordinates, a central potential depends only on the radial variable $r$.
-A formal procedure is separating radial and angular variables from the wave function as $\psi_{n\ell m}(r,\theta, \phi)=R_{n\ell}(r)Y_{\ell m}(\theta, \phi)$ as well as change of variable $R_{n\ell}(r)=r^{-1}u_{n\ell}(r)$.
-As a consequence, the radial term of time-independent Schr\"{o}dinger equation is as follows \cite{Gangopadhyaya2017},
+In spherical coordinates, a CP depends solely on the radial variable $r$.
+A formal procedure involves separating the radial and angular variables from the wave function, expressed as $\psi_{n\ell m}(r,\theta, \phi)=\Re_{n\ell}(r)Y_{\ell m}(\theta, \phi)$, and introducing a change of variable $\Re_{n\ell}(r)=r^{-1}u_{n\ell}(r)$.
+Consequently, the radial term of the time-independent Schr\"{o}dinger equation (SE) can be summarized as follows \cite{Gangopadhyaya2017}.